SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 It does this by setting the underlying ``speed`` property of its superclass to be the smaller of ``newValue`` and ``40.0``.
-The smaller of these two values is determined by passing them to the ``min`` function, which is a global function provided by the Swift Standard Library.
+The smaller of these two values is determined by passing them to the ``min`` function, which is a global function provided by the Swift standard library.
 The ``min`` function takes two or more values, and returns the smallest one of those values.